 Home of the Daleks

 Terry Nation, creator of The Doctor's arch-enemies, the Daleks, was born in Cardiff, and in 2005 the Daleks returned to their place of birth for the new BBC Wales series of Doctor Who.
-Cardiff Bay is home to the new BBC Studios at Porth Teigr which is home to Doctor Who, Casualty & Pobol Y Cwm.
-The brand new Doctor Who Experience which takes you and the Doctor on a spectacular adventure though time and space, is right next door.
+Cardiff Bay is home to the BBC Studios at Porth Teigr which is home to Doctor Who, Casualty & Pobol Y Cwm.
+The Doctor Who Experience which takes you and the Doctor on a spectacular adventure though time and space, is right next door.

 World’s first FairTrade capital